• Skip to primary navigation

 • Finally, fold in the egg whites.

-• You should do this very gently.
-You don’t need to break down the lumps of egg white.
+• Do this very gently.
+You don't need to break down the lumps of egg white.

 • The result should be a batter with small lumps of egg white floating in it.